What degree do you need to be a hotel manager?

 With so many career opportunities in hotel management, it’s both an exciting and competitive industry.

-To break into hotel management, you must acquire hands-on hospitality experience and build the skills you need to be successful.
+The main requirements for hotel management are that you must acquire hands-on hospitality experience and build the skills you need to be successful.

 While getting into hotel management by working your way up the industry is possible, the best way to jumpstart a successful hotel management career is with a hospitality management degree.